 Installing Multiple SentryOne Clients and Monitoring Services

 Depending on the size of your SQL Server environment, you may need to install multiple SentryOne clients and monitoring services.
-Typically, each DBA has the SentryOne client installed on their workstation, and one monitoring service is installed for every 35 to 50 SQL Server, or Windows task scheduler instances being monitored.
+Typically, each DBA has the SentryOne client installed on their workstation, and enough monitoring services are installed to handle the monitored target load (see examples below).

 Clustering SentryOne Monitoring Services

-Multiple monitoring services can be installed to handle more than 100 instances, and/or to provide automatic redundancy and load balancing.
+Multiple monitoring services can be installed to handle more than 100 monitored targets, and/or to provide automatic redundancy and load balancing.
 There is no configuration required to implement a basic SentryOne cluster.

-Note: Install more than one monitoring service, and connect each to the same SentryOne database during setup.
-They automatically distribute the monitoring load evenly between themselves.
-If one monitoring service fails, the remaining monitoring service(s) picks up the load automatically.
-For more information, see the Load Balancing and Fault Tolerance topic.
+Note: Install more than one monitoring service and connect each to the same SentryOne database during setup.
+They automatically distribute the monitoring load, and if one monitoring service fails, the remaining monitoring service(s) picks up the load automatically.
+For more information, see the Load Balancing and Fault Tolerance article.

 Increased Fault Tolerance for the SentryOne Database

 If increased fault tolerance is required for the SentryOne database, install the database on a clustered SQL Server instance.

 Note: Log shipping can also be used with the SentryOne database; however a separate SentryOne license is required for the standby server.
 Customers can obtain this standby license by visiting our Customer Portal and modifying the server name of their current license key to the name of the standby server and applying this license key to the SentryOne database on the standby server.